Steve Lukather: 2008–2013: Ever Changing Times, All's Well That Ends Well, and Transition

 Lukather's sixth studio album, All's Well That Ends Well, was released on October 11, 2010, in Europe and Japan, and November 16 as a digital download worldwide.
 The material was written predominantly in collaboration with longtime associate C. J. Vanston, and the album features stalwart musicians from Lukather's touring band.
 Songwriter Randy Goodrum, who has collaborated with Lukather many times over the years including on the 1986 Toto single "I'll Be over You", contributes to the track "Brody's".
 All's Well That Ends Well draws from Lukather's personal experiences in the two years since Ever Changing Times.
 Critic Arlene Weiss noted that the album features three distinct flavors of music: one that "bares [Lukather's] soul and emotional heartache", one that pans elements of popular culture like TMZ.com, and one that expresses optimism and enthusiasm about the future.
 While Lukather focused on instrumental writing and production on previous albums but collaborated with lyricists, he wrote much of the lyrics for All's Well That Ends Well himself.
 Lukather describes the album as being a "real" and "honest" reflection of the period between 2008 and 2010, when he experienced difficulties within his private life.

 In December 2011, Lukather announced the beginning of work on Transition.
 The album was produced with songwriter and record producer C.J.
 Vanston and involved musicians Chad Smith, Gregg Bissonette, Leland Sklar, Steve Weingart, and others.
 Throughout 2012, Lukather released notes and news of the album development through his web site.
 The title was announced on October 12, 2012.
 The album was released January 21, 2013.

-2020–present: I Found the Sun Again
+2020–present: I Found the Sun Again, Bridges

 After seven years without the release of any solo material, Lukather released a single entitled "Run to Me" on August 19, 2020.
 Two months later, he announced that he would release solo albums simultaneously with longtime Toto collaborator Joseph Williams.
 Lukather's and Williams' albums, on which they mutually contributed, are entitled I Found the Sun Again and Denizen Tenant, respectively, and released on February 26, 2021.
+Lukather's latest album is titled Bridges and was released on June 16, 2023.
+It is preceded by the first single, "When I See You Again".
+On Instagram, he said "My ninth solo album, Bridges, could not be more accurately titled.
+I see it as a bridge between my solo music and Toto music.
+This is as close as we will get to a new Toto record."